-- 1. These requirements apply to students who began college starting with the Fall, 2011 Semester. - Students must have a minimum of 60 transferable semester units with a "C" average (2.0 GPA) to be considered an upper division transfer.
+- Students must have a minimum of 60 transferable semester units with a "C" average (2.0 GPA) to be considered an upper division transfer.
 Of the 60 units needed, at least 30 semester units must be from the GE courses listed below.
 Students may earn up to (9) units of coursework with the grade of D. - Students must complete all of Area A (Communication in the English Language and Critical Thinking) and Area B-4 (Mathematics/Quantitative Reasoning) with "C" grade or better.
-Please be aware that some campuses may not let a student complete Area A and B-4 during the last term prior to transfer to CSU -- please see a counselor for specifics.

-- With the exception of the science lab requirement (B-3), a single course may not meet more than one general education requirement. - 5.
-For clarification of transfer eligibility, please contact a COC counselor or program advisor.
+Please be aware that some campuses may not let a student complete Area A and B-4 during the last term prior to transfer to CSU -- please see a counselor for specifics. - With the exception of the science lab requirement (B-3), a single course may not meet more than one general education requirement. - For clarification of transfer eligibility, please contact a COC counselor or program advisor.